If elements are cut off, you may need to use ctrl and - to view the page properly.

 Clovenglade is a game that doesn't exist, made entirely out of vaguely-shaped memory.
 It is about these sites as I remembered them, more than as they truly were.

-My goal with these pages is to examine my memory of these Horse Girl games, the role online worlds had on the internet for my age group, the relationship between nostalgia and creation, and to, of course, tie it in with the ideals of the Web Revival, an online art subculture dedicated to reclaiming thr fun of the internet.
+My goal with these pages is to examine my memory of these Horse Girl games, the role online worlds had on the internet for my age group, the relationship between nostalgia and creation, and to tie it in with the ideals of the online art subcultures dedicated to reclaiming the fun of the internet.

 The web is a beautiful place.
-With a little bit of imagination, we can make interactive worlds out of lines of code and formatting.
+With a little bit of imagination, we can make interactive worlds out of lines of code and formatting, fantasy from nothing.
 My intention here is to take the ideas spawned from the original virtual worlds I dwelled in, and create something in that spirit!
 To show that we can achieve this immersion even with the skills of a hobbyist.
 That we don’t need big franchises and to turn the gears of the capitalist machine to have a digital world we can immerse ourselves in, at least for a little bit.
+We don't need them anymore.

 So, allow yourself to be immersed...